enarjord/passivbot/README.md

 the bot's purpose is to accumulate btc (or another coin) in bybit inverse and usdt in binance usdt futures

-it is a market maker bot, making a grid of post only limit orders above and below price
+it is a market maker bot, making a multiple post only limit orders above and below price

 it listens to websocket live stream of trades, and updates its orders continuously

-there are two modes, static grid and dynamic grid, set by user in settings

-static grid mode places entries at fixed absolute price intervals

-dynamic grid mode places entries at a percentage distance from position price, modified by pos_margin / balance
+when there is no position, it enters long if price < ema, short if price > ema

+if there is a long position, it creates 8 (changable) reentry bids below pos price, and up to 20 reduce only asks above pos price

+reentry_bid_price = pos_price * (1 - grid_spacing * (1 + (position_margin / wallet_balance) * grid_coefficient))

+inversely,

+if there is a short position, it creates 8 (changable) reentry asks above pos price, and up to 20 reduce only closing bids above pos price

+reentry_ask_price = pos_price * (1 + grid_spacing * (1 + (position_margin / wallet_balance) * grid_coefficient))

 ------------------------------------------------------------------

 a backtester is included

-use backtesting_notes.ipynb in jupyter notebook or jupiter-lab

-to iterate multiple settings,

 go to backtesting_settings/{exchange}/, adjust backtesting_settings.json and ranges.json

-and run backtest.py:
+run with

 `python3 backtest.py exchange your_user_name`

+open backtesting_notes.ipynb in jupyter notebook or jupiter-lab for plotting and analysis

+about backtesting settings

+{

+    "break_on_loss": true,                   # if true, will break backtest upon first soft stop "break_on_negative_pnl": 0.3,            # if pnl_sum < 0, will break if backtest progress > 0.3 (where 1.0 is done)
+    "exchange": "binance",
+    "inverse": false,                        # inverse is true for bybit, false for binance "maker_fee": 0.00018,                    # 0.00018 for binance (with bnb discount), -0.00025 for bybit "balance": 10.0,                         # backtest starting balance
+    "min_qty": 0.001,                        # minimum allowed contract qty
+    "n_days": 32,                            # n days to backtest
+    "price_step": 0.01,
+    "qty_step": 0.001,
+    "symbol": "XMRUSDT",
+    "taker_fee": 0.00036,                    # 0.00036 for binance (with bnb discount), 0.00075 for bybit
+    "n_jackrabbit_iterations": 200,          # see below for more info on jackrabbit "starting_k": 0,                         # k is incremented by 1 per iteration until k == n_jackrabbit_iterations
-add keyword `random` for randomized starting candidate, otherwise will use backtesting_settings as starting candidate
+    "random_starting_candidate": false,      # if false, will use settings given as starting candidate

+}

+jackrabbit is a pet name given to a simple algorithm for optimizing settings.

+for each iteration, settings are mutated to new values within given range defined in ranges.json.

+if the new candidate's backtest yields higher gain than best candidate's backtest,

+the superior settings becomes the parent of the next candidate.

+the mutation coefficient m determines the mutation range, and is inversely proportional to k, which is a simple counter

+in other words, at first new candidates will vary wildly from the best settings, towards the end they will vary less

 ------------------------------------------------------------------